SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 I will probably persist with *Remembrance of Earth's Past*, but now I think it's going to be more a chore than for entertainment.
 (Curiosity can do that, kills the catch).

+## Yang Dong

+I did make it to the end of *Three Body*.
+Damn.

+**Spoilers:** diabolical is not even the harshest word.
+What happened to Yang Dong was a piece of scifi writing to be sure, that I'd never really read before.
+I will relate the story in case you do not like reading epic tragedy.

+So Ye Wenjie contacts aliens using the Sun as a million-fold amplifier, and asks them to invade the Earth.
+Her motive is to unifying humanity.
+(She may yet get her wish, since humans can unify all right, in the face of a common enemy.)
+She recognizes she "betrayed" all humankind.

+Worse to come.
+Mike Evans, an eco-extremist, co-opts Ye Wenjie's ideals and monopolizes contact with the Trisolarians.
+He plans to destroy the human species, entirely, no jokes, totally serious.
+His Adventist faction of the ETO has this as their explicit goal.
+Ye Wenjie has Redemptionist sympathy, those who worship the Trisolarians as potential benevolent overlords.
+(A whole kettle of fishy fish I won't get into, but you probably know my views by now.)

+The Trisolarians can only send radio message or a couple of protons to Earth, they do so, takes only a 40 years.
+The protons arrive by around 2020.
+They have been crafted to store an advanced AI, using unfolded Calabi-Yau manifold dimensions.
+Trekkies would call this "subspace".
+They cannot unfold near Earth because they could be nuked.
+But they can alter microscopic events, and they proceed to mes up fundamental physics experiments, like the LHC stuff and quantum computers.
+The purpose is to freeze human scientific knowledge, so human cannot ever understand the subspace physics.
+This will ensure when the Trisolaran space fleet arrives in about 400 years, human technology will still be relatively primitive.

+Plot future?
+This should not freeze applied physics, so the nanotech developed by the character Wang Maio will be a key thing in any defeat of Trisolaris invasion, one presumes, or part of a defeat.
+It is shaping up as David vs Goliath.
+Or Guerilla war more precisely.
+(War of the Worlds a bit too, but with humans the bugs.)
+Did I mention the Trisolarians are really friggin mean, nasty and paranoid!
+But you might be too if your planet was going to dive into your Sun.

+The Trisolarians have learned (from Evans) that human science advances rapidly, so would overtake the Trisolarians in that time span.

+Have not got to the kicker yet!

+Ye Wenjie's daughter, Yang Dong, becomes a theoretical physicist working on String Theory, and doing experimental investigations.
+This would be a major area of science humans would defeat the Trisolarans with (we presume --- in our real world... nah!).

+She becomes a target of the AI sophons (the sentient protons).
+They mess up her experiments.
+She concludes, "Physics does not exist."
+And nihilistically gives up science.
+Except not so nihilistically.
+She retires form science and starts to enjoy nature, living without watching new media and doing peaceful things with her husband.

+Trouble is, she logs onto her computer and comes across an old file saved by her mother, which details Ye Wenjie's plans to allow the Trisolarians to invade the Earth.
+She recognizes the betrayal of her mother.
+Not only against all humankind, whatever her "good" motives, but also against her own daughter.
+It is due to the Trisolarians that she could not pursue her first love, theoretical physics.

+We learn that her suicide note had deeper meaning.
+She wrote,
+> "Physics does not exist, and *never will exist*.

+She realized the Trisolarians were going to destroy humanity, and stopping physics progress was their first strike method.
+This is what sent Yang Dong into the deeper depression --- that her mother was responsible (at least for lighting a fire she could not control) was the last fatal straw.
+She was resigned to physics not existing at the Planck scale, but to now learn that was only because of the Trisolarian attack, instigated by her mother,...

+... well... maybe most people cannot appreciate the depravity of it, but any scientist could empathize with Yang Dong.
+She was the first human outside the ETO factions who realized the despair and utter hopelessness of the situation for future humankind.

+So... whoa!

+I am not sure if this was magnificent scfi-fantasy story-telling, or completely depraved by Liu Cixin?
+The physics module in my brain says "depraved".

+# The Dark Forest

+## Wallfacers

+The 2nd novel, *The Dark Forest* hints at some incipient human fight-back, using a plot device of a *Wallfacer*.
+These are chosen humans, just a hand-full, who will be given unparalleled resource access do do whatever the hell they want, with minimalist UN oversight.
+Their only brief is they cannot communicate with anyone what their strategy is, since the sophons can see and hear and read all.
+The sophons however cannot read human thought.

+Thought-based warfare basically.

+The term "Wallfacer" comes from meditation against a blank wall.

+Trouble is, only one of the Wallfacers, Luo Ji, seems to know they're not supposed to blab or reveal their plans.

+(Major plot failure here, since they were all sternly briefed on the entire modus operandi of the Wallfacers, which was to make sure no one has an inkling of what they are up to.
+You might think the "Let's nuke 'em!" pair are bluffing?
+But then, what a waste of resource (they are each commissioning ultra-fission bombs, small stars.
+The sophons can halt nuclear reactions bros.)

+But young Luo Ji,  he's taking it easy, giving up, black-pilling, choosing instead to craft the perfect woman lover and live a Bohemian lifestyle in a paradise.
+(His is the cheapest Wallfacer strategy so far.)

+Or is he?

+Hence some mystery and intrigue, just enough to keep me reading.
+No longer for the sci of the scifi, but for the mystery novel aspect.
+The character Luo Ji seems like a real dick, but you have to think his strategy is to look like a dick.

+All the other Wallfacers have a nemesis in the ETO, a *Wallbreaker*, who is there own personal assassin (or disruptor, whichever I guess works.)
+If nothing else, this is a novel scifi device I think.
+So, semi-cool I guess.

+### Continued Militarism

+It is clear Lui Cixin has a pretty warped view of humanity, or at least has chosen that for his portrayals.
+Too much aggression and militarism.
+So he gets a lot in Tom Clancy sort of writing, the Generals are dominant, the Civilian leadership muted --- except for UN Sec.Gen Ms Say.
+(Does the author give her a first name?)

+While the Wallfacers and Wallbreakers are terrific new (I think) scifi plot devices, I found them to degenerate into comedy.
+In this context "comedy" means too cartoonish to be hard scifi respectable.
+While fantasy scifi does not have to be *hard*, the literature is superior when it is *hard* when it is not necessary to be *soft*."

+All such literary critique should be taken in stride.
+I cannot write a single novel, I'm too lazy, and if I did, because I am lazy, it'd probably read even more cartoonish.
+But I will not stfu.
+As I noted before, I am writing this mediation on Three Body Problem for my own depression alleviation.
+Why are you still reading this?